Bureau of Consumer Financial Protection.

 b.
 Are there actions the federal government can take to enhance opportunities for providing services and products via mobile for economically vulnerable consumers at scale?

 c.
 What role can and should third-party retail agents serve in providing financial products?
-Are there barriers that limit the ability of financial institutions to use third-party retail agents to provide mobile financial services?
+Are there barriers that limit the ability of financial institutions to use third-party retail agents to provide mobile financial Start Printed Page 33733services?
 Does using third-party retail agents pose current and/or future risks to consumers?

 (6) How are financial service providers marketing mobile financial services?
 To underserved populations?

 a.
 What types of marketing or outreach methods, including partnerships with nonprofits and other entities, have been effective in increasing the numbers of underserved who use mobile financial services?

 b.
 What are examples of financial institutions using mobile devices for their employees to engage in outreach or provide services to underserved communities?
 What types of services can be provided remotely by employees using mobile devices in communities, e.g., account opening, deposits, etc.?